prakass1/prakass1/README.md

 ### Hi there 👋
 Thank you for visiting my profile.
-I have been working with the technology over about 7 years and have expertise in multiple areas such as building rest apis, automation, data engineering, and data science using python stack.
-I am learning about cloud technologies, services and like to apply them in cloud related architectures with data engineering, and analytics domains.
+I have been working with the technology over about 7 years and have expertise in multiple areas such as machine learning, data engineering and software engineering using python.
+I work on AWS and is familiar with building data pipelines and orchestration mechanisms suitable for either data analysis, or driving that for machine learning.
+I am improving my cloud capabilities, and like to apply them in cloud related architectures with data engineering, and analytics domains.

-🔭 I have been studying and understanding about data engineering in aws and concentrating on serverless architectures.
+🔭 Exploring and implementing data pipelines in AWS.

 Meantime, I also do some contribution to help anyone.
 Below are some good references of my projects: